CKYWEB/QuickQuiz/README.md

 ## Get Started

+### Preparation

+1. Install Tobii Eye Tracking Core
+2. Install Tobii Unity SDK For Desktop

 ### Player

-Download .exe file from release page and complete the installation.
+1. Download "QuickQuiz_build.zip"
+2. Double-click "QuickQuiz.exe" to play

+You can modify chanllenges in "TrueOrFalseData.txt" file in "./QuickQuiz_Data/".

+**Please do not change the name of the file or delete the file**.

 ### Developer

+1. Make sure your Unity 3D is up to date
-Download package from release page and import it into Unity 3D.
+2. Download "QuickQuiz.unitypackage" from release page
+3. Double-click to import package to Unity 3D

 ## Stacks

 - C#
 - Material-UI for Unity